 6. Keep improving yourself in the meantime

-Like I said, finding a job could take some time so you can do other things meanwhile, such as:
+Like I said, finding a job in Italy as a foreigner could take some time so you can do other things meanwhile, such as:

-6.1 To find work in Italy: Improve your Italian
+6.1 One important thing to find work in Italy as a foreigner: Improve your Italian

 This is for non-Italians like myself.
 In Italy, normally most jobs require Italian.
 Even if your job doesn’t require Italian, you will be working with many Italians so it is very useful to speak in their language.
 On the other hand, I find it more respectful.
 You never know how many opportunities you miss because of a lack of Italian.